 Variable types used in Shortcuts on Mac

 In the shortcut editor, variables are shown as blue pill-shaped tokens.
 Many actions already contain default variables.
-You can modify these variables or add your own variables to customise actions.
+You can modify these variables or add your own variables to customize actions.

 In most cases, using Magic Variables simplifies building shortcuts and is preferable to manually creating variables.
 For example, if you want to use static text or a number, add the Text action or Number, then recall the Text or Number output later in the shortcut as a Magic Variable.